ifurusato/radiozoa/README.md

 Once the final target velocities for the port and starboard motors are calculated, this passes through both slew limiting (acceleration/deceleration ramping) and hardware min/max filters and then on to the motor PID controllers.
-To ensure smooth execution on the ESP32-S3 microcontroller, an exponential moving average is applied to the power outputs to eliminate timing jitter and erratic motor changes.
+For smoother execution, an exponential moving average is applied to the power outputs to eliminate timing jitter and erratic motor changes.

 The software implementation is optimized for MicroPython, using low-allocation routines and minimal thread locking to prevent runtime latency spikes during garbage collection.